showtime10000/sdai-ic-d1-html-elements-1/README.md

 5. [ ] Write another paragraph tag under the previous and copy and pastethis copy:
    `I'm ready to learn a lot!`

 🎊 **Fantastic work!
-You just finished your first ever HTML coding lab.** 🎊
+You just finished your first ever HTML coding demo.** 🎊

 ---